Texas Auto Dealer Bond: A Comprehensive Guide For Insurance Agents

 How Much Does the Texas Auto Dealer Bond Cost?

-The $25,000 Texas auto dealer bond costs between $200 to $2,298 for a 2 year term.
+The Texas Auto Dealer Bond can cost anywhere between $263 to $2,500 for a two year term, $131.50 to $1,250 for a one year term, or $13.15 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
-We offer the below financing option “in-house”, so your customer doesn’t have to deal with pesky 3rd party financing with high interest rates and lengthy paperwork!
-The chart below offers a quick reference for the approximate bond cost.
+The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.